mzivkovicdev/flight-seat-reservation-system/README.md

 ```

 Integration tests use Testcontainers with real PostgreSQL (no H2), so Docker must be available.
-If Docker is unavailable in the execution environment, the Testcontainers integration test class is skipped (`@Testcontainers(disabledWithoutDocker = true)`).
+If Docker is unavailable in the execution environment, Testcontainers integration test classes are skipped (`@Testcontainers(disabledWithoutDocker = true)`).

 ## Database Migrations
 Flyway scripts are in `src/main/resources/db/migration`: